G-2953

 • Collect current attendance and school test scores as baseline data.

-• Install guttering and spouts from school buildings and connect to the 10k tank
+• Install guttering and spouts from school buildings and connect to the 10k tanks

-• Repair and reconnect any existing guttering and connect to the tank
+• Repair and reconnect any existing guttering and connect to the tanks

 • Construct a small surface water storage pond with a plastic liner to store gray water